rampadc/cc254x-hidKbdM/README.md

 The device operates in 2 modes: command mode and translation mode.

+ - If 3 consequence @'s, ie. @@@ is sent, put device into command mode
+ - If 3 consequent $'s, ie. $$$ is sent, put device into translation mode

 In command mode, the device parse commands sent by the host that are followed by a CR or LF character.
 The list of commands implemented is listed below:
 + KU[value]: a key is released with an 8-bit value that corresponds to a HID keycode
 + KD[value]: a key is pressed with an 8-bit value that corresponds to a HID keycode